-This manual describes OOMMF (Object Oriented Micromagnetic Framework), a public domain micromagnetics program developed at NIST.
+This manual describes OOMMF (Object Oriented Micromagnetic Framework), a public domain micromagnetics program developed at the National Institute of Standards and Technology.
 The program is designed to be portable, flexible, and extensible, with a user-friendly graphical interface.
 The code is written in C++ and Tcl/Tk.
 Target systems include a wide range of Unix platforms, Windows NT, and Windows 95/98.